araluce/calendlyr/README.md

 ## Usage

 To access the API, you'll need to create a `Calendly::Client` and pass in your API key.
-You can find your API key at [https://calendly.com/integrations](https://calendly.com/integrations)
+You can generate your Personal Access Token at [https://calendly.com/integrations/api_webhooks](https://calendly.com/integrations/api_webhooks)

 ```ruby
 client = Calendly::Client.new(api_key: ENV["CALENDLY_API_KEY"])